datalakehouse/dbt-to-dataform/README.md

 ### Running dataform project

-Make sure you have [read the spreadsheet](https://docs.google.com/spreadsheets/d/1ZJqYl7eK6DQ5mnDjELzpOH4_ukS5unuk3PN12R_6Hb8/edit?usp=sharing) to understand the limitations of the converter based on your current DBT code.
+Make sure you have [read the spreadsheet](https://docs.google.com/spreadsheets/d/1ZJqYl7eK6DQ5mnDjELzpOH4_ukS5unuk3PN12R_6Hb8/edit?usp=sharing) to understand the current limitations of the converter based on your current DBT code.

-On the case of the test I've made, based on dlh_square_analytics project, below are the changes that I needed to do before running dataform's code.
+On the case of the unit testing, based on dlh_square_analytics project, below are the changes that needed prior to running Dataform's code.

 * Square analytics project, uses a full_name macro.
-It was required to be rewritten on dataform.
+It was required to be rewritten on Dataform.
 Write your macro in a .JS file and put that file inside includes folder.

 ![](https://i.imgur.com/eIifhan.png)